toddaustin07/googlecast/README.md

 ### Device Setting Options
 #### Cast Manager
 Up to 6 Presets can be configured.
 Provide the title, URL, media-type, and stream-type for each.
 URL must be in the form 'http://......'.
 These presets can include live streaming URLs as well as single-play sound files.

+Title and subtitle are provide in one field, separated by a '-' character.
+So for example 'Local Radio - KLBJ'.
+If no subtitle is desired then just provide the title.
 #### Cast Device
 Each cast device created can be configured with the following options:
 * Switch ON, Switch OFF, Next Track, Previous Track actions